openstack/releases/doc/source/ocata/schedule.rst

 -----------------------------

-The deadline for projects using the release:cycle-trailing model that follow the main release cycle.
+The deadline for projects using the release:cycle-trailing model that follow the main release cycle is 9 March.

 Project-specific events
 =======================